 SHAKEN has been defined as a framework that utilizes protocols defined in the IETF Secure Telephone Identity Revisited (STIR) Working Group that work together in an end-to-end architecture to provide traceability of calls to the originating service provider (OSP), via a digital signature tied to a certificate identifying the OSP, and to allow the OSP to indicate whether or not a calling telephone number (calling TN) is valid.

-It is recognized that there are conditions where the OSP lacks a direct mechanism to fully attest that there is a known authenticated customer and/or that the customer associated with the calling TN or TFN is valid.
+It is recognized that there are conditions where the OSP lacks a direct mechanism to fully attest that there is a known authenticated customer and/or that the customer associated with the calling TFN is valid.
 This document provided use cases where there is a “knowledge gap” between the information the OSP can determine locally and the information it needs, or through additional methods to provide “full attestation” marking (attestation level “A”).

-The information here provides the means to address these situations in the use cases and close the gap.
+Annex A: Process of becoming a RespOrg (Informative)

+To become a RespOrg, the Toll-Free Service Provider must complete the following process:

+Online application (including deposit): Any person, company, or organization that can demonstrate the required skills and financial responsibility for managing TFN can apply to become a Toll-Free Service Provider (RespOrg) in the TFNR.

+Training: Attend a TFNR class or self-train with materials about Toll-Free.

+Successful completion of an exam on Toll-Free Industry practices: The exam includes knowledge of customer records, number administration, and service provisioning.
+After the exam is passed, the applicant will be certified as a Toll-Free Service Provider (RespOrg).
+A RespOrg ID will be assigned.

+Each RespOrg is identified by a 5-character code (RespOrg ID) provided by the TFNA.
+Every TFN that resides in the TFNR must have an associated RespOrg ID.
+The TFNR Help Desk maintains and publishes the contact information associated with each operational RespOrg ID.